zeke/zeke.sikelianos.com/posts/twenty-years-with-javascript.md

 <!--
 title: Twenty Years with JavaScript
-summary: npm is amazing; I want my mom to understand why.
+description: npm is amazing; I want my mom to understand why.
 published_at: 2014-08-18
 -->